Discover what skills, qualifications and work experience you'll need to get started in the charity and voluntary sector...

 Do I need a related degree?

-For some areas, including international development, there are specific roles for people with professional qualifications, such as doctors, midwives, nurses and teachers.
-Bachelors degrees in logistics, public health or social policy may also be useful, while having a Masters in international development or a related area may give you the edge.
+For some fields, including international development, there are specific roles for people with professional qualifications, such as doctors, midwives, nurses and teachers.
+Bachelors degrees in logistics, public health or social policy may also be useful, while having a Masters degree in international development or a related area can give you the edge over other applicants.

 What skills do employers want?